praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

         }
 ```
 ### Stage-06 : Docker Build
-First write your dockerfile to build docker images.I have posted my  application repo code
+First, write your dockerfile to build docker images.
+I have posted my dockerfile in  the application repo code
-In this stage i  used shell command sh to build docker image
+In this stage, I  used the shell command sh to build the docker image
 1. Define  a stage Docker Build
 1. go to this site https://opensource.triology.de/jenkins/pipeline-syntax/
-1. search for sh:shell script
+1. search for sh: shell script
 1. give your shell command to build image > generate pipeline syntax
-1. I used build id of jenkins and git commit id for versions of docker images
+1. I used the build-id of jenkins and git commit id for versions of docker images

 ```sh
 sstage('Docker  Build') {